gaxxx/pt-proxy/README.md

 # How to use this with obfs4proxy

-This tools is used to secure your traffic with the lastest obfuscation protocal.
+This tools is used to secure your traffic with the lastest obfuscation protocol.

 jump to Docker section if you don't bother to check the detailed bullshit.